 7. Arranged advertising of the SMDSA on the electronic scoreboard.

 8. St Mirren became the first club in Scotland to be accredited by Police Scotland in being compliant with having established procedures in combating hate crime directed at disabled supporters.

-Any feedback is welcome and would be used to further enhance procedures.
+Any feedback is welcome and would be used to further enhance procedures and access to the ground.
 If you would like to raise any issue, or you wish to join the SMDSA, please contact us at [email protected].